 Real Estate Investment In Pittsburgh Is Still Affordable

 Pittsburgh is a growing city with a changing real estate market, but it’s still affordable enough to please any savvy home buyer and investor.
 There are plenty of great homes available for reasonable prices, making the Pittsburgh real estate market one of the most desirable in the US.
-The median home price is around $165,000.
-That’s is well below the national average.
-You can buy several properties in the Pittsburgh real estate market for the price of one home is in expensive markets like Seattle or LA.
+The median home price is around $217,000.
+That is well below the national average.
+You can buy several properties in the Pittsburgh real estate market for the price of one home in expensive markets like Seattle or LA.
 In some of the redeveloping neighborhoods, you can find two and three-bedroom houses for less than a hundred thousand dollars.

 The Large Pittsburgh Rental Real Estate Market